matias-ceau/scripts/docs/index.md

 - [qtile_dice_group.py](scripts/qtile_dice_group.py.md) -- *A script to switch between Qtile groups using a complementary number.*
 - [qtile_window_to_group_and_switch.py](scripts/qtile_window_to_group_and_switch.py.md) -- *Switches the active window to a new group in Qtile.*
 - [quick-pass.sh](scripts/quick-pass.sh.md) -- *Launches a fuzzy finder for passwords stored in a specified directory.*
-- [qutebrowser-modify-source-bookmarks.sh](scripts/qutebrowser-modify-source-bookmarks.sh.md) -- *Sync local Qutebrowser bookmarks with ChezMoi.*
+- [qutebrowser-modify-source-bookmarks.sh](scripts/qutebrowser-modify-source-bookmarks.sh.md) -- *Synchronizes qutebrowser bookmarks and quickmarks from local to chezmoi.*
 - [random_album.xsh](scripts/random_album.xsh.md) -- *Selects a random album and plays it with cmus.*
 - [random_wallpapers.xsh](scripts/random_wallpapers.xsh.md) -- *Pick random wallpaper from a specified wallpaper list*
 - [read_the_fucking_manual.sh](scripts/read_the_fucking_manual.sh.md) -- *A script to retrieve the top researched manual entries*